KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Buff activates at 11s ish (18s left in the vid), I open menu between 12s - 17s and buff is "reset" by Zhongli E at 18s ish and lasts until 21s ish.

 **Significance:**
-Stacking 4 ToM on 2 characters on the same team has consequences.
+Stacking 4 TotM on 2 characters on the same team has consequences.

 ## The Exile